Executive Development and Assessment in Portugal: How Companies Improve Leadership Quality

 If executive assessment offers a complete diagnosis, leadership development is the treatment plan that transforms it into measurable progress.

-In Portugal, effective programs often combine:
+In Portugal, effective programmes often combine:

 • Executive coaching